Some of the latest technology for tugs was introduced at the Europort exhibition in Rotterdam, the Netherlands, in early November

 Tug operators were introduced to new propulsion, automation and wheelhouse technology at the Europort exhibition in Rotterdam, the Netherlands.
 Tug Technology & Business was given access to the latest thruster technology from Veth Propulsion, which introduced its integrated electric-driven L-drive at the event.

-As of 7 November, the L-drive was available with a power range of up 1,500 kW, but Veth is developing these drives up to 2,350 kW.
-Permanent magnet motors drive the thruster, meaning “there are fewer moving parts and a compact unit in an engineroom,” he explained.
-These motors were designed in collaboration with Visedo.
-On average, a premanent magnet motor is 40% to 60% more compact than an asynchronous motor.
+As of 7 November, the L-drive was available with nozzle or counter rotating propellers in a power range of up 1,500 kW, but Veth is developing these drives up to 2,350 kW.
+“The PM motor is integrated into the thruster and makes a very compact thrusters, when combined with the special mounting method, the alignment of the headsets and the adjustments to the control box,” he explained.
+The PM- motors were designed in collaboration with Visedo.
+On average, a permanent magnet motor is 40% to 60% more compact than an asynchronous motor.

 Another modification has been made to the gearbox body.
 This links the thruster drive to the propelles, causing drag and impacting the water streamline to the propeller.
-To mitigate both, Veth designed “a fin that is off-centre so the streamline is optimised, as calculated by computational fluid dynamics,” said Mr van Stenis.
+To mitigate both, Veth designed “a fin that is off-centre so the streamline is optimised, as calculated by computational fluid dynamics,” said van der Jagt.

 Ulstein Power & Control used Europort to introduce its integrated X-Connect automation, alarm monitoring and power control systems.
 Ulstein product owner Jonas Wenström said the X-Connect alarm monitoring system (AMS) includes input-output devices, control processors, data logs and digital information panel.